 Banks said the early black major leaguers often expressed regrets to each other about missing college.
 "We played the game because we wanted to make enough money to send our kids to college," he said.
 "That was a key thing for me and Billy Williams [his Hall of Fame teammate], and Willie Mays, and Hank Aaron."

 He said someone in the Wrigley family told him and Williams that the club would ensure that their kids got college scholarships.
 Their children are long since grown, and Banks said they never got the promised scholarships.
 He said he and Williams still joke about it when they get together.
-"I'll say, 'Billy, where are those scholarships are kids were gonna get?'"
+"I'll say, 'Billy, where are those scholarships our kids were gonna get?'"

 - Sun-Times Print Collection